apify/apify-docs-v2/sources/academy/webscraping/web_scraping_for_beginners/crawling/finding_links.md

 > `href` means **H**ypertext **REF**erence.
 You don't need to remember this - just know that `href` typically means some sort of link.

-## Collecting links 🔗 {#collecting-links}
+## Extracting links 🔗 {#extracting-links}

-So, if a link is just an HTML element, and the URL is just an attribute, this means that we can collect links exactly the same way as we collected data.💡 Easy!
+So, if a link is just an HTML element, and the URL is just an attribute, this means that we can extract links exactly the same way as we extracted data.💡 Easy!

 To test this theory in the browser, we can try running the following code in our DevTools console on any website.